vallejo

 Bob Hart Jr. says he grew up at horse shows.
 He can't remember a time when he was not busy helping his dad.
 Well known trainer Bob Hart Sr. was noted for his park and English horses, and during the 40 year span of his career, showed some of the greats -- *Oran Van Crabbet, *Aramus, Seahorse Duke Dorsaz, and *Zbrucz.
 Bob laughingly says that when he was training with his dad, he made a conscious decision to excel with Western horses, since his dad got all the good English prospects.

 Growing up in Ohio, Bob was surrounded by top people in all breeds.
 Distinguished trainers such as Stretch and Clark Bradley, Dale Wilkerson, and Doug Lilley imparted freely of their knowledge.
 Even the 4-H group Bob belonged to was highly competitive.
 If he wanted to win, he had to be better than just good, and notes that during his teenage years, he always had 15-20 horses to work after school.
 He also rode horses through sale barns to earn extra money.
-Rodeo and calf roping also appealed to Bob, and he says the lessons he learned from the variety of equine events he's participated in have played a major role in making him into the trainer he is today.
+Rodeo and calf roping also appealed to Bob, and he says the lessons he learned from the variety of equine events he's participated in have played a major role in making him into the horseman he is today.
 He comments that he probably made a regular nuisance of himself when he was younger, always wanting to learn everything he could from anybody who would take the time to teach him.
 Bob was winning at the Nationals while he was still in high school, riding Lewisfield Nizzo to two top tens.
 His first national championship came in 1970 on the Western pleasure horse Lewisfield Magic.
 Following those beginning successes comes an impressive list of wins, including an unprecedented group of national championships.
-In three out of the last four years, Bob Hart Jr. has ridden the U.S. National Champion Purebred Western Pleasure horse and has won these titles on three different horses!
-His horses have been top ten or better every year for the past 14 years, with the exception of 1984 when his father, Bob Hart Sr., was one of the judges and Bob Jr. could not show.
-At the Canadian Nationals, 50 percent of the open Western championships since 1989 have been won by Vallejo III, again all on different horses.
+In the ultra-competitive western pleasure division, Bob has won the Purebred Western Pleasure Open National Championship eight times on eight different horses; an unprecedented figure, and twice the number that anyone else has achieved.
+Bob has won the Half-Arabian Western Pleasure Open, Purebred Western Pleasure Futurity, Half-Arabian Western Pleasure Junior Horse, Half-Arabian Western Pleasure Futurity and Purebred Arabian Working Cow Horse National Championships more than any other person.
+Equally impressive is the fact that Bob Hart, Jr. is the only trainer that has been US National Champion Western Pleasure Open and Canadian National Champion Western Pleasure Open on different horses in the same year, which he has done twice.

 A NEW ERA OF BREEDING

-Those national championship ribbons are a familiar sight to the Vallejo team, who has collected 50 national championships, 23 reserve national championships, and well over 200 top tens.
+Those national championship ribbons are a familiar sight to the Vallejo team, who has collected over 50 national championships, over 25 reserve national championships, and well over 200 top tens.
 With so many wins, it is hard to pick one that stands out above the rest.
-Bob mentions the U.S. National Western Pleasure Championship with Rohara Moon Storm as being especially memorable.
-"Most of the time, when I ride a class, I have a pretty good idea whether or not I've ridden it well enough to have a shot at winning it," says Bob, "and it was no different with the ride on Rohara Moon Storm.
+Bob mentions the U.S. National Western Pleasure Championship with Rohara Moon Storm+// as being especially memorable.
+"Most of the time, when I ride a class, I have a pretty good idea whether or not I've ridden it well enough to have a shot at winning it," says Bob, "and it was no different with the ride on Rohara Moon Storm+//.
 What makes this win stand out for me is the fact that it is the first win I've ever had on a horse that I owned.
 After all these years, I finally know how my customers feel when I win with their horses.
-It's special."
-Kathie agrees, saying "Probably the most memorable win for me was the first time I won the Working Cow Horse class at the Nationals on Vallejo Cypress, a third generation Vallejo bred horse ... it was like a dream come true for me."
+It's special.
+My win on WN Knight Rider+// was also very special, as he was the only horse to ever be named Unanimous National Champion Purebred Western Pleasure Open under the five judge system!"

 THOUGHTS ON TRAINING